 Wi-Fi Aware: Eventually, we have some updates in the connectivity features with the all new Android O. You will now enjoy new connectivity options such as Neighborhood Aware Networking (NAN) under Wi-Fi Aware feature.
 With NAN, you can connect to apps or devices without any internet access.
 Google is working with its partners to allow more apps to support this feature.

 Better interop for calling apps: Your calling apps will now be able to co-ordinate with each other to make calls over the carrier network.
 It means that you can now control your calls from a different Android device by connecting them together through Wi-Fi.
 You can even use this framework to make your own UI.

 In addition to these main updates, there are a few more features such as adaptive icons, support for high-quality Bluetooth audio codecs etc. However, we were obviously expecting a lot more with this new Android update.

-If you have any suggestions in mind regarding Android O, please share in comments!
+If you have any suggestions in mind regarding “The First Developer Preview of Android O is Here With Some Unique Features”, please share in comments!